yves-d/ANZx-FXCalculator/README.md

     - Can't exchange negative amounts, so yes.

     e.
 Should we return an exception from the Application layer to the console?
     -  My answer would vary, depending on the use case.
-I think if the Application layer can't do what it was asked to do, then yes, let's throw an exception, and allow the Conole to catch it and present the appropriate information, depending on the exception thrown.
+I think if the Application layer can't do what it was asked to do, then yes, let's throw an exception, and allow the Console to catch it and present the appropriate information, depending on the exception thrown.

-### Order Of development
+### Order Of Development
 1. Started the README.md to commence jotting down these thoughts.
 2. Created the 'FXCalculator.Application' project, to represent the application (business logic) layer.
 This will sit behind the console app.
 It could equally sit behind an API server - intention here is to go with a ports-and-connector / hexagonal architecture pattern.
 3. Added the interface for interacting with the calculation service in the application layer - IFXCalculatorService.
 4. Created the 'FXCalculationResult' class and 'FXCalculationOutcomeEnum' to represent the result of a transaction.
-5. Defined the methods for IFXCalculatorService, all returning 'FXCalculationResult'.
+5. Defined the method for IFXCalculatorService, returning 'FXCalculationResult'.
-6. Created a service class to inherit IFXCalculatorService, and implemented the methods with default responses that throw 'NotImplementedException' (temporary).
+6. Created a service class to inherit IFXCalculatorService, and implemented the method with default response that throws 'NotImplementedException' (temporary).
 7. Created the test project 'FXCalculator.Application.Tests'.
 8. Created 'FXCalculatorServiceTests' to test FXCalculatorService.
 9. Began populating tests.